CharlesDDNoble/broncode/nginx_uwsgi/README.md

 *For Production:*
 + setup.sh: Moves broncode_uwsgi.ini and broncode_nginx.conf into the correct areas to run the server.

+*Starting the Server*:
+I've tried to make this as painless as possible.
+There are only two things you should have to do: run production/setup.sh and run broncode/runserver.
+Those two scripts should handle all the necessary file movements/updates/creation.
+If you need to modify broncode_nginx.conf or broncode_uwsgi.ini, **modify the templates then run setup.sh**; setup.sh will automatically fill in the absolute paths for the requried fields and create the corresponding file, then move it to the appropriate spot.

 *Good To Know:*
 + nginx's group is www-data
 + Probably need to add www-data to all groups that own files on the server (for permission